 Hook and Ladder Firehouse subs combine Monterey Jack cheese melted over turkey and ham with all the classic fixings.
 Recreate your favorite Hook and Ladder sub at home in minutes!

 We’ve done it!
-We’ve cracked the code to the world famous Hook and Ladder subs from Firehouse Subs.
+We’ve cracked the code to the world-famous Firehouse Subs Hook and Ladder sandwich.

-Other than using the air fryer, it’s cut and “built” exactly like the restaurant version and it’s even got all of the fixings to make it “fully involved.”
+Other than using the air fryer, this copycat Hook and Ladder sub is cut and “built” exactly like the restaurant version, and it’s even got all of the fixings to make it “fully involved.”

 First, chop and slice all of the ingredients so they are ready to go.
-Then, build your sandwiches like this:
+Then, build your Hook and Ladder sandwich like this: